Georgia State Flag

 Welcome to Georgia Access!
 Certified Application Counselors (CACs) play an important role in assisting uninsured residents across the state, particularly in underserved communities.

-To assist Georgia consumers on the Exchange for 2025, you must be an employee or volunteer with one of the approved Georgia Access Certified Application Counselor Designated Organizations (CDOs), hold a Georgia Access Specialist License, and complete the Georgia Access Certification Training and Final Assessment.
+To assist Georgia consumers on the Exchange for 2025, you must be an employee or volunteer with one of the approved Georgia Access Certified Application Counselor Designated Organizations (CDOs), hold a Georgia Access Specialist License, and complete the Plan Year (PY) 2025 Georgia Access certification training and final assessment.

 Certified Application Counselor Designated Organizations (CDOs)

 Partnerships with community organizations are vital to reaching uninsured residents across the state, especially in underserved communities.
-The Georgia Access CAC Program is run by Georgia Access, a division of the Office of Commissioner of Insurance and Safety Fire (OCI).
+The Georgia Access CAC Program is run by Georgia Access, a division within Office of Commissioner of Insurance and Safety Fire (OCI).
 Organizations must apply and be selected to become a Georgia Access CDO.
-Certified CDOs do not receive grant funding.
+CDOs do not receive grant funding.

 Certified Application Counselors (CACs)